 Possible Approaches for Sellers

 Try to determine the source of the concrete.
-Was your home built between the years of 1983 and 2017?
+Was your home built between in 1983 or later?
 Is your home in one of the affected towns?
 Sellers should look for receipts or photos in their documents and check the town hall building department for any information about the construction.
 Check with a closing attorney for lien waivers which may reveal the contractors/vendors who were involved in the construction.
 Find your home inspection report from your purchase.
 Contact the builder, if known, to inquire.

 If you suspect JJ Mottes may have been the provider of your concrete and/or you have visible signs of a crumbling basement you have the following options:

 If you discover or have previous knowledge that your concrete did not come from JJ Mottes but you don’t have documentation to prove it.
 You may want to get a core test (50% reimbursable up to $2,000 at https://foundationtesting.org).
 You can provide the test results to any interested party and alleviate any trepidation a buyer may have about purchasing your home.
 Your sale will not be delayed waiting for an inspection if you can provide the documentation ahead of time.
 We recommend only taking his option if you are able to source your concrete from another supplier.

 Have your property reassessed.
 See An Act Concerning Concrete Foundations.
 In most towns, if you have a confirmed crumbling basement and you want your property value depreciated and your property tax adjusted you will probably be required to: